Last updated on April 15th, 2018

 Nic Juice – E-Liquid containing nicotine, the addictive substance in tobacco.

 Nicotine (Nic)– An alkaloid found in tobacco and other plants and vegetables within the nightshade family.
 Nicotine is found within all traditional tobacco cigarettes and is usually an ingredient in electronic cigarettes.
 Nicotine can be an addictive substance, but it is not carcinogenic.
 It is known to create a pleasant sensation and to either stimulate or suppress excitability.
 Nicotine is available in e-liquids in various strengths, but it is also optional in most brands of e-liquid. (read more)

-Nicotine Salts – A nicotine formula patented by PAX Labs and used in their JUUL Vapor e-cigarettes.
-Unlike “free-base” nicotine formulas used by tobacco companies, JUUL’s formula uses the same type of nicotine found in tobacco leaves, giving you a “cigarette-like nicotine delivery” without the highly volatile dangers of free-base nicotine.
+Nicotine Salts – A nicotine formula first patented by PAX Labs and used in their JUUL Vapor e-cigarettes.
+Unlike “free-base” nicotine formulas used by tobacco companies, the Nicotine Salts formula uses the same type of nicotine found in tobacco leaves, but it is not derived from tobacco.
+You get a “cigarette-like nicotine delivery” without the highly volatile dangers of free-base nicotine.

 Noob or Noobie – Someone very new to vaping.
 Most new vapers are considered noobs until they learn how to use an e-cigarette.

 Ohm (Ω) -The standard unit of electrical resistance.
 Vapers consider ohm levels when choosing an atomizer. (see Ohm Resistance Level)

 Ohm Resistance Level – All coils generate heat that is driven by the e-cigarette battery.
 The heat turns e-liquid into a vapor, but some coils create more heat than others.
 Atomizer coils with Low Electrical Resistance (or Lower ohm numbers) create more heat and a warmer vapor.
 Those with High Resistance (or Higher ohm numbers) produce a cooler vapor. (read more)